sandeshShahapur/ADeveloperHasNoName/README.md

         - Install Python
         - Run `misc/live_yaml_to_json.py`
         - Make changes to the `data/glossary.yaml` file
-        - You could also directly edit the `static/data/glossary.json` file but it is not recommended as it is harder to read and edit, and cannot have comments.
+        > Do not directly edit the `static/data/glossary.json` file as it will be overwritten when the `misc/live_yaml_to_json.py` script is run
 7. Commit your changes with a descriptive commit message.
 8. Push your changes to your fork.
 9. Create a pull request to the `main` branch of this repository.